iExecBlockchainComputing/iexec-voucher-contracts/docs/VoucherHub.md

 This function only updates the duration for newly minted vouchers and not the existing ones to provide guarantees regarding the expiration of vouchers.
 When a voucher is delivered, its credits should not expire before the original expiration date.
+This is not a bug as mentioned in audit of Halborn (HAL-01) but an intended feature.

 ### updateVoucherTypeDuration